How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 - Seniors who receive CRA tax refunds via direct deposit will have their grant deposited to the same account

-- Others will receive payment by mail as a cheque
+- Others will receive payment by cheque

 Keep all receipts and documentation